-In this post, I’ll share with you everything I bring for my hiking day trip and how you can create your own set of minimalist hiking gears too.
+In this post, I’ll share with you everything I bring for my hiking day trip and how you can create your own set of minimalist hiking gear.

 Want to read this post later?
 Pin it on your Pinterest board!

-Tips on selecting the best minimalist hiking gears
+Tips on selecting the best minimalist hiking gear

 I always try to pack with a minimalist mindset when it comes to travelling and hiking.
 The less I bring, the most I am focused on my trip.
 And less weight on my back!